fdiblen/cpp2wasm/README.md

 ### Web application

-Now that the C++ functions can be called from Python it is time to call the function from a web page.
-To assist in making a web application a web framework needs to be picked.
-The [Flask](https://flask.palletsprojects.com/) web framework was chosen as it minimalistic and has a large active community.

 The Flask Python library can be installed with

 ```{.awk #pip-flask}
 pip install flask
 ```

-The web application has 3 kinds of pages:

-1. a page with form and submit button,
-2. a page to show the progress of the calculation
-3. and a page which shows the result of the calculation.
-Each calculation will have it's own submit and result page.

-Each page is available on a different url.
-In Flask the way urls are mapped to Python function is done by adding a [route decorator](https://flask.palletsprojects.com/en/1.1.x/quickstart/#routing) (`@app.route`) to the function.

 The first page with the form and submit button is defined as a function returning a HTML form.